-Check out our gift guide for the anime newbie below:
+Check out our anime and manga Christmas gift guide below.

 This article has been updated since its original publication.

 Hot take: Satoshi Kon was the greatest anime director to ever do it.
 Before his death in 2010, Kon released four feature films and one TV series, and they’re all incredible.

 Tokyo Godfathers is Kon’s most accessible work, and On Christmas evening, three homeless people stumble across an abandoned newborn in the backstreets of Tokyo.
 The trio set out on a quest to reunite the child with its parents, which proves to be a bit more difficult and weirder than expected.
 It’s a beautiful and heartwarming story.